HaDuve/HaDuve/README.md

 - 👋 Hi, I’m @HaDuve
 - 👀 I’m interested in Growth Mindsets, Game Theory, playing Music
-- 🌱 I’m currently learning how to develop Apps with React Native
+- 🌱 I’m currently learning how to develop an Expense Tracker App with React Native
-- 💞️ I’m looking to collaborate on developing Apps
+- 💞️ I’m looking to collaborate on publishing Apps
 - 📫 How to reach me hannes.duve@outlook.com

 <!---